Home/Blog/Bulgaria vs Romania

 We'll model your exact income scenario and guide you through setup.
 Free 15-minute consultation.

-Book Free Consultation →Disclaimer: This article provides general comparisons based on publicly available tax rates and representative calculations.
+Disclaimer: This article provides general comparisons based on publicly available tax rates and representative calculations.
 Romania's tax system has undergone significant changes in 2023-2024 and may continue to evolve.
 Actual tax obligations depend on individual circumstances, applicable double taxation treaties, and current legislation in both countries.
-Romanian figures use the standard 16% corporate tax rate (as of 2024).
+Romanian figures use the standard 16% corporate tax rate and 16% dividend tax rate (Law 141/2025, effective from January 1, 2026).
+VAT is 21% (effective August 1, 2025).
 Consult qualified tax advisors in both countries before making relocation decisions.
 This article does not constitute legal or tax advice.
-Last updated: March 15, 2026.
+Last updated: April 4, 2026.